Want to start an online store? Start here

 Say, you source phone chargers in China and sell them in the Netherlands.
 If one of the chargers malfunctions and damages your customer’s phone, you are legally liable for the costs.
 Read more about your responsibility in regard to product safety.

-Determine your risks with the KVK Insurance check (in Dutch).
+Determine your risks with the KVK Insurance check.
 Discuss which risks to insure against with an insurance adviser.
 Also find out whether your products meet all the legal requirements.
 For example, is CE marking required for your product?

 Apply for an e-commerce trust mark